acoustic-content-samples/sample-sites-pzn/README.md

 ### Filter the header navigation

+1. Open _<root directory of your site>/src/app/responsiveHeader/responsive-header.html_ for editing
+2. Replace `rc?.context?.site.pages` with `this.pages`
 1. Open _<root directory of your site>/src/app/responsiveHeader/responsiveHeader.component.ts_ for editing
 2. Import the services and constants:
 ```